felicitywang/TFMTL/README.md

 ## License
 2-Clause BSD License

+This research is based upon work supported in part by the Intelligence Advanced Research Projects Activity (IARPA), (contract FA8650-17-C-9115).
+The views and conclusions herein are those of the authors and should not be interpreted as necessarily representing official policies, ex-pressed or implied, of ODNI, IARPA, or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copy-right annotation therein.

 ## Contact
 GitHub issues are the best way for questions.
 Author emails can be found in our paper.